prooph/service-bus/docs/plugins.md

 provided in the [MessageHeader](../src/Prooph/ServiceBus/Message/MessageHeaderInterface.php).
 A receiver of an asynchronous dispatched message, for example a worker of a message queue, can pull a [message](../src/Prooph/ServiceBus/Message/MessageInterface.php) from the queue and forward it to a appropriate configured EventBus without additional work.

+*Note: If the message name is an existing class it is used instead of the default implementation.
+       But the constructor of the class should accept the same arguments as the default implementation does, otherwise you need to use your own message translator.

 # Zf2ServiceLocatorProxy

 PSB ships with out-of-the-box support for [Zend\ServiceManager](http://framework.zend.com/manual/2.0/en/modules/zend.service-manager.intro.html).
 You can use the